peptide garden

 Pharmacy compounding predates the modern pharmaceutical industry.
 Before mass manufacturing became the norm in the mid-twentieth century, nearly all prescriptions were compounded by local pharmacists.
 The pharmacist was the person who actually made the medicine.
 As commercially manufactured drugs became dominant, compounding became a smaller niche — but it never disappeared.
 Certain patients need doses, combinations, or formulations that no commercial manufacturer produces.
 Compounding fills that gap.

 Today, compounding has taken on renewed importance in the peptide space because many therapeutic peptides are not available as FDA-approved commercial products.
-For peptides like sermorelin, CJC-1295, ipamorelin, and others that remain on the FDA's Category 1 list, a compounding pharmacy with a valid prescription is the only legal access pathway in the United States.
+Where a peptide does have a valid compounding basis, a compounding pharmacy with a prescription is the only legal access pathway in the United States.
+But that basis has to exist — it is peptide-specific, and it is narrower than most marketing suggests.
+Sermorelin, for instance, sits differently from CJC-1295 or ipamorelin, which FDA has flagged in its safety-risk materials.
+Our legal status tracker shows where each one stands.

 503A vs 503B: the key distinction